 How Does a Webinar Work?

-Webinars benefit presenters as they allow them to share documents of all kinds including but not limited to voice notes, videos, presentations and other documents, etc with your attendees right within the online webinar.
+Webinars allow presenters to share documents of all kinds including but not limited to voice notes, videos, presentations and other documents, etc with their attendees.

-Webinars have plenty of uses (often business-related) but the most important and biggest use for webinars is to educate and engage an audience (both large and small).
+Webinars have plenty of uses (often business-related) but the most important and biggest use for webinars is to educate and engage an audience).

-This means webinars are useful in pretty much any industry where communicating with your audience is a key factor in your personal or professional success.
+This means webinars are useful in any industry where communicating with your audience is a key factor in your personal or professional success.

 Webinars can also help you with all of the following: